Introduction

 Applied Mathematics Concentration

-Students get opportunities to explore more advanced topics in mathematics, with a focus in statistics, applied mathematics, or operations research.
-Typically students have the ability to select from a wide range of course thought are taught in the evenings.
-At the end of the program students engage with a faculty member on a research project in mathematics and then present the work as a report and give an oral presentation to the Northeastern Illinois University community.
-A variety of students in the program are current high school mathematics teachers looking to gain advancement in their knowledge of mathematics and to be eligible to teach higher level math courses in their high school.
+Students get opportunities to explore more advanced topics in mathematics, with a focus in statistics, mathematical modeling, actuarial sciences and operations research.
+Typically students have the ability to select from a wide range of courses that are taught in the evenings.
+At the end of the program, students engage with a faculty member on a research project or a master’s thesis in mathematics, presenting the work in an oral presentation to the Northeastern Illinois University community.
+Students who complete the Applied Math concentration will gain advanced knowledge of the current trends and techniques in applied mathematics.

 Career Options